oroinc/documentation/user/back-office/system/configuration/system/websites/global-routing.rst

      When *Always* is selected, the redirects are created by default.

-   * **Web Catalog** - when a Web Catalog is selected, it populates the main menu and sub-menus on the OroCommerce Storefront.
-If there is no Web Catalog in OroCommerce, the Master Catalog structure is mimicked.

-   Once you decide on the Web Catalog, click **Save Settings**, and the detailed content tree of the selected web catalog appears under the **Navigation Root** field.
+   * **Web Catalog** - When you add a web catalog, it populates the main menu and sub-menus of the OroCommerce storefront.
+If there is no web catalog available, the structure of the master catalog is used to fill the storefront menu.
+Once you add a web catalog, click **Save Settings** to prompt the system to show you a detailed content tree of the selected web catalog under the **Navigation Root** field.

-   * **Navigation Root** - select the root content node to be displayed in the OroCommerce storefront.
+   * **Navigation Root** - This option is available only if a web catalog has been added.
+Here, you can select the root content node to be displayed in the OroCommerce storefront.
 Keep in mind that only the sub-menu nodes that belong to the selected parent node will be visible in the storefront.

      .. image:: /user/img/system/config_system/visible_content_node.png
         :alt: The selected sub-menu nodes that will be visible in the storefront